shehroz-sarwar/Basic-Anlysis---Bike-shop/README.md

 - Combined data from two years and joined it with cost-related information.
 - Created calculated fields such as Revenue and Profit inside SQL before moving the data to Power BI.

 ### 3. Power BI Modeling
 - Imported the cleaned dataset into Power BI.
 - Built KPIs and calculated metrics using **DAX**.
-- Did not create relationships — used a flat, single-table model.

 ### 4. Report Creation
 - Created a detailed and interactive **Power BI Report**.